 It might come as a surprise, but using the internet and, better yet, building the internet is a burden for our climate.

-It is estimated that billions of websites are running in the internet, and if you think about it, all these billions of websites require energy to run.
+It is estimated that billions of websites are running on the internet, and if you think about it, all these billions of websites require energy.

-Every single time you access internet - be it the Facebook feed, Google Search, Google Maps or your favorite blog, there is a piece of hardware that handles the request and uses energy to deliver documents or content for you.
+Whenever you access the internet - be it the Facebook feed, Google Search, Google Maps, or your favorite blog, there is a piece of hardware that handles the request and uses energy to deliver documents or content for you.

 As developed countries are leading the way to a more sustainable world by taking action on fighting climate change, internet usage needs to be thought about as well.

-So, what is there to be done as a webmaster and a website owner to make sure you are doing what is to be done to make the internet more green and sustainable?
+So, what is to be done as a webmaster, blogger, and website owner to ensure you are doing what is to be done to make the internet more green and sustainable?